 Meanwhile, ED has chosen three animals for her Animal Portfolio Project.
 She chose a specific kind of monkey (I forget which on), the Amazon dolphin, and squid.
 (She could tell you more about it!).
 The animal portfolio project instructions are free at this post: Free Animal Portfolio Project.
 It has a range of different activities (art projects, drawing, stories, etc.) and your kids can choose any animal they want.

 That’s about it for today!
 It’s been a good week!

-In the next day or so, I’ll share the activities we’ve been doing on the biomes.
-We’re still working on our Biosphere (Biology) Unit.
-It will probably be ready in a few weeks.
+Over at this post, I have shared the activities we’ve been doing on the biomes.
+We’re still working on our Biology Unit.

 Disclosure: Please note that some of the links in this post are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase.